5G-ERA/Reference-NetApp/src/python/era_5g_object_detection_common/README.md

 ## Classes

-### ThreadBase (common.py)

-Base Thread class which provides handy methods.

 ### ImageDetector (image_detector.py)

-The base class for NetApps based on image processing.
+The base class for 5G-ERA Network Applications based on image processing.
 Provides abstract methods for processing images and publishing results.
 It is based on Threads.

 ### FaceDetector (face_detector.py)